 How to use this Radians to Milli-radians Converter 🤔

-Follow these steps to convert given angle from the units of Radians to the units of Milli-radians.
+Follow these steps to convert given Radians value from Radians units to Milli-radians units.

 Enter the input Radians value in the text field.

-The calculator converts the given Radians into Milli-radians in realtime ⌚ using the conversion formula, and displays under the Milli-radians label.
-You do not need to click any button.
-If the input changes, Milli-radians value is re-calculated, just like that.
+The given Radians is converted to Milli-radians in realtime ⌚ using the formula, and displayed under the Milli-radians label.

 You may copy the resulting Milli-radians value using the Copy button.

-The formula to convert given angle from Radians to Milli-radians is:
+To convert given angle from Radians to Milli-radians, use the following formula.

 Calculation